 After a long journey, which included 5 hours on the slow boat, we arrived in our stopover destination, Pak Beng.
 The pumpkin and buffalo curry that I had that night was probably the best Laos meal I had!
 But it arrived late since the town experiences power cuts frequently, and there were 2 that night!

 The following day we had 8 hours on the slow boat, which was tiring, but luckily the scenery stayed beautiful.

-The next day the gang and I spent the day wandering around the town.
-We ate on the river front, but certainly paid for the views not the food!!
+The next day Sean and I went with a small group of people from the hostel into the town.
+We ate on the riverfront, but certainly paid for the views, not the food!!
 We continued to the palace museum, former home of the Laos king, before climbing up Way Phu Si for some great views over the town and river.

-That evening we went drinking, but as there is an alcohol curfew in Laos at 11:30, all parties turn to the only place open after this, which in Luang Prabang was the bowling alley!! … I won of course!
+That evening we went for a meal and a few drinks in the town, but there is an alcohol curfew in Laos from 11:30.
+At this point, all parties in the town turn to the only place open after this, which is the bowling alley!!

-The following day the gang headed to Kuang Si waterfall by tuk tuk, an in interesting journey to say the least… I only screamed a couple of times!
-The waterfall was the most beautiful so far, the water was an eerie green and the view from the top of the falls was well worth the 30 minute tough steep climb.
+The waterfall was the most beautiful I had seen so far, the water was an eerie green and the view from the top of the falls was well worth the 30 minute tough steep climb.

 Our last day in Luang Prabang we spent exploring the local temple cave and chilling in the town and hostel.
-A slow boat over to the caves was beautiful and the caves were nice and cool although very small.
+We all chipped in for a slow boat over to the caves, the water was beautiful and the caves were nice and cool, although very small.